Mansur Ali Khan: Reign as Nawab

 After Mansur Ali Khan succeeded his father, Mubarak Ali Khan II, on 29 October 1838 at the age of eight years to become the Nawab of Bengal, with Kishvar Khan as his Wazir and Khwaja Fazal Mohammed as the chief Qazi.

 Mr W. H. Elliot, appointed agent to the Governor General in December 1838, relinquished charge of the Nizamat affairs in February 1839 and the care of the boy Nawab passed into the hands of Colonel Caulfield.
 During the period from January 1840 to December 1846, there were many changes, three agents being appointed and relieved.
 The affairs of the Nawab's family were disordered and what disappointed them more was when Mr Torrens appointed a lot of agents to the Governor General on 17 December 1846.

 The Nawab was unable to take part in the management of his affairs as he was very young and was surrounded by intriguers whose only idea was that of self-interest.
 Mr Torrens was absent from April 1851 to December 1851, and he died on 15 August 1852.
 When the Nawab grew up, he began to inquire into matters and found that there was confusion in all departments.
 The main things which were needed was the accounting of money and friendly cooperation between the native officials and the European agents and their officers.
-The government found it necessary to appropriate the certain so-called Nizamat Funds and made new arrangements with regards to the Nawab's stipend.
+The government found it necessary to appropriate the certain so-called Nizamat Funds and made new arrangements with regard to the Nawab's stipend.
 But, the Nawab wanted full explanation and resented what, for want of full information, he regarded it as acts of injustice.

 The Nawab slowly started taking active interests in matters and found much to complain of, which made certain inquiries during the year 1852.
 Of ₹ 16 lacs assigned to him by the East India Company his personal allotment was ₹ 7,50,000 lacs only.
 The remainder was used for the other members of the family and any unexpected balance was transferred to the Nizamat Deposit Fund, which later became the subject of a great controversy.

 Nawab Nazim Mansur Ali Khan, better known as Feradun Jah, founded the Nizamat School and College or the Nawab Bahadur's institution, which is also known as the Nawab's High School and the Nawab's Madrassa.
 The Nawab's High School or the Nawab Bahadur's Institution was set up in 1825 exclusively for the son and akrobas of the Nawab.
 He also rebuilt the present building of Nizamat Imambara after the fire of 23 December 1846, just parallel to the north face of the Hazarduari Palace, at a cost of more than ₹ 6 lacs during those times.